svc333/overview/glossary/glossary.md

 {: #x2005384}

 A mechanism that initiates actions.
 Triggers can be explicitly fired by a user or fired on behalf of a user by an external event source.

+### true negative
+{: #x7881314}

+An answer or annotation that is actually incorrect and is predicted to be incorrect.

+### true positive
+{: #x7881319}

+An answer or annotation that is actually correct and is predicted to be correct.

 ### trusted root
 {: #x2042234}